 1. Use a straw (not a plastic one)

-80% of common tooth problems are caused by acid attacks on the teeth, leading to erosion – the permanent and irreversible wearing away of enamel (the hard outer part of the tooth).
+Up to 80% of tooth problems are caused by acid attacks on the teeth.
+Acidity can lead to erosion, which is the permanent and irreversible wearing away of enamel (the hard outer part of the tooth).

 2. Don’t skip your bedtime routine

-As tempting as it is to come home and fall straight into bed, it’s important to ramp up your oral hygiene routine after all those nibbles and drinks.
+As tempting as it is to come home and fall straight into bed after all those nibbles and drinks, it’s important to ramp up your oral hygiene routine this time of year.

 3. Snack safely & stay hydrated

-I also like Regenerate’s Advanced Foaming Mouthwash, which comes in a handy bottle you can slip into your bag.
-It has been developed to help restore early enamel mineral erosion, as well as deliver long lasting freshness.
+My favourite options are Peppersmith and Regenerate’s Advanced Foaming Mouthwash, which comes in a handy bottle you can slip into your bag.
+It has been developed to help restore early enamel mineral erosion, as well as delivering long lasting freshness.
 Pass the mistletoe!